intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 Multi-hop networks are gradually replaced by humongous flat networks with sufficient connectivity to other operators so that the system becomes 1 hop or 2 hop at most (e.g. Google, Facebook, Amazon).
 Architecture of the Internet is changing.

-## Introductory talks  {#discussion-introductions}
+### Introductory talks  {#discussion-introductions}

 The workshop started with a broad focus on the state of the Internet today.

-The Internet is a shared network, that's based on the IP protocol and packet-switching to interconnect multiple autonomous networks.
-Departure from circuit-switching allowed the Internet to scale beyond any other known network.
-On the other hand, the lack of in-network regulation made it difficult to ensure that every user has the best experience.
+The Internet is a shared network, built on the IP protocols using packet-switching to interconnect multiple autonomous networks.
+The Internet's departure from circuit-switching technologies allowed it to scale beyond any other known network.
+On the other hand, the lack of in-network regulation made it difficult to ensure the best experience for every user.

 As the use cases of the Internet continue to expand, it becomes increasingly more difficult to predict which network characteristics will lead to the best user experience.
 When used simultaneously, the different application classes, e.g., video streaming and teleconferencing, can affect the experience of their users in complex ways.
 The Internet utilization is shifting rapidly during the course of a day, week and year, which further complicates identifying key metrics which can predict good user experience.

 Quality of Service (QoS) initiatives attempted to overcome those difficulties by strictly prioritzing the different types of traffic.
 However, the QoS metrics do not always correlate with the user experience.
 The utility of QoS is further limited by the difficulties in building solutions with the desired QoS characteristics.

-Quality of Experience (QoE) initiatives attempted to integrate the psychological aspects of how quality is perceived, and to create statistical model which can be useful to optimize the user experience.
+Quality of Experience (( QoE)) initiatives attempted to integrate the psychological aspects of how quality is perceived, and to create statistical model which can be useful to optimize the user experience.
 Despite the high modeling efforts, QoE approach have reached some success in certain application classes.
 Unfortunately, it is still difficult to generalize the models, and the question of how different applications affect each other when sharing the same network remains open.

 The focus of the industry on giving the end-user more throughput had led to remarkable advances.
 In many places around the world, a home user can enjoy a Gigabit link to their Internet Service Provider, something so remarkable that it would be brushed off as science fiction a decade ago.
 However, this focus came at the expense of neglecting the other important core metric, the latency in working conditions.
 As a result, end-user whose experience is negatively affected by latency will be advised to upgrade their equipment to get more throughput. {{MacMillian2021}} showed that sometimes such upgrade can lead to latency improvements, due to the economical reasons of overselling the "value-priced" data plans.